evannetwork/evannetwork.github.io/doc/dao.md

 Therefore, it is important to establish an organizational structure through which the network is managed efficiently and in partnership.
 For this reason, it is planned to take control over technological decisions that affect the core of the network in a **Decentralized Autonomous Organization (DAO)**.

-Such decisions include, for example, the implementation of a hardfork, the inclusion of new Master/AuthorityNodes, the use of new technologies or new updates to existing components, or decisions to invest in the expansion of the network.
+Such decisions include, for example, the implementation of a hardfork, the inclusion of new AuthorityNodes, the use of new technologies or new updates to existing components, or decisions to invest in the expansion of the network.

 ## The Implementation of the DAO
 At the start of the evan.network productive network, it is planned to bind the [AuthorityNodes](/doc/authoritynode) to the network via a MastnerNode Operations Aggreement (MNOA).